cybercog/php-db-locker/README.md

 ## Things to decide

-- [ ] Do we need handle methods?
-Or leave simple bool for transaction and callback only for session lock
 - [ ] Should wait mode be blocking or non-blocking by default?
 - [ ] Should callback for session lock be at the end of the params (after optional ones)?